Neufund/smart-contract-watch/README.md

 - **Quick mode**: in this mode the tool scans the blockchain and acquires all needed information to processes a whole block by only sending two RPC calls `eth_getBlockByHash`, `get_logs`.
 This proves to be more efficient and faster for quick direct transaction scanning.

 ### Block Confirmations
-In order for the smart contract watch to minimize the chance of recording transactions that might end up being discarded due to the chance where the queried node is on a side chain that the smart contract watch gives the option to set a number of block confirmations `-b`.
+Sometimes single codes are caught on side chains, uncles. these side chains have a minimal chance of carrying blocks with transactions that got discarded in the main ledger due to ethereum's consensus algorithm.
+In order to tackle this, a `confirmations block` option was added to specify the number of block confirmations before recording transactions in that block.

-If `-b` is set to `20` for example the smart contract watch will wait until the queried block hight is at least `20`.
+For example, if `-b` is set to `20` the smart contract watch will wait until block hight is at least `20`.

 ## Input
 The smart contract watch can take parameters either as a